kyReid/Write-Ups/OverTheWire_Bandit.md

 ### Approach

-After some digging, I realized that using the ./bandit20-do with a cmd executes that cmd as a bandit20 usr not bandit19.
+After some digging, I realized that using the `./bandit20-do` with a cmd executes that cmd as a bandit20 user not bandit19.
+So I was able to access the bandit20 password file as a bandit20 user.

 ```console
 bandit19@bandit:~$ ./bandit20-do cat /etc/bandit_pass/bandit20
 GbKksEFF4yrVs6il55v6gwY5aVje5f0j
 ```

-Flag:GbKksEFF4yrVs6il55v6gwY5aVje5f0j
+**Flag:GbKksEFF4yrVs6il55v6gwY5aVje5f0j**

-## Level 20 -> 21
+---

-**Level Goal**
+## Level 20 to 21

 There is a setuid binary in the homedirectory that does the following: it makes a connection to localhost on the port you specify as a commandline argument.
 It then reads a line of text from the connection and compares it to the password in the previous level (bandit20).
 If the password is correct, it will transmit the password for the next level (bandit21).

-NOTE: Try connecting to your own network daemon to see if it works as you think
+**NOTE: Try connecting to your own network daemon to see if it works as you think**

 **Commands you may need to solve this level** ssh, nc, cat, bash, screen, tmux, Unix ‘job control’ (bg, fg, jobs, &, CTRL-Z, …)

 ### Approach

-I opened a second terminal and ssh'd into bandit20.
-Once inside i ran `nc -lv -p 8080` to create a local connection on port 8080 to listen to in verbose mode.
-On my main terminal i connected to my local connection on port 8080 by doing `./suconnect 8080`.
-On terminal 2 i pasted bandit20s password and recieved bandit 21s password on my main terminal.
+I opened a second terminal and used `ssh` to access bandit20.
+Once inside I ran `nc -lv -p 8080` to create a local connection on port 8080 to listen to in verbose mode.
+On my main terminal I connected to the connection on port 8080 I just made by doing `./suconnect 8080`.
+On terminal 2 I pasted bandit20s password and received bandit 21s password on my main terminal.

 ```console
 <!-- main terminal -->